-We are independent theatre makers and creative producers with a playful, dynamic and cross-art form approach to making innovative, contemporary work.
+We are award-winning artists and creative producers with a playful, dynamic and cross-art form approach to making original, contemporary work.

-Antonia is an award-winning theatre maker, researcher and independent creative producer.
+Antonia is an award-winning performance artist, researcher and independent creative producer.
 Her work is typically responsive and research-driven, exploring and testing the boundaries of contemporary, experimental theatre, performance and live art.

 Antonia is an RSA Fellow and an alumni of the Clore Leadership Programme.